 Projects Using Obliv-C

-Samee Zahur.
-Obliv-C: A Simple C Extension for SMC, iDash Privacy & Security Workshop 2015.
-(Won award for fasted “Hamming Distance” execution.)
+iDash: Obliv-C: A Simple C Extension for SMC (Samee Zahur’s talk at iDash Privacy & Security Workshop 2015, won award for fastest “Hamming Distance” execution)

 Samee Zahur, Project Founder and Leader (now at Google)